mturk/svcbatch/README.md

     |  (vertical bar or pipe)
     ?  (question mark)
     *  (asterisk)
-       (space)
   ```

+  Service Name must start with alphanumeric character,
+  and its length is limited to `256` characters.

-  Service will fail to start if the upper criteria is not met.
+  Service will **fail** to start if the upper criteria is not met.

 * **Program File Name**